Justin62913/pdsnd_github/README.md

 ### Books
 - Data Science Projects with python
-- Python for data science
+- Python for data science, the ultimate guide.

 ## Authors